 There are a couple of different ways you can make your way through this list and become informed.
 The first is to take it to your pediatrician and ask what each really entails.
 It would be best to make a special appointment to do this because it will take some time.
 This is not always possible to manage, though.
 Short of a real, live medical person to answer your questions, Google is your next best option.
 By doing a quick search of each condition, you will at least become familiar with what that term means.
-From there you can decide if it looks manageable and then look for further information.
+From there you can decide if it looks manageable and then looks for further information.
 Finding people who are parenting children with that need are the best source of what day-to-day life really looks like.
 There are Facebook groups for investigating and learning about special needs and very often each special need itself will have at least one Facebook group dedicated to it.
 Ask to join and then ask your questions.
 I have found parents to be very willing to share what any special need entails.
 I think you will also find that the reality is often less intimidating than what you imagine.

 Movie Resources to Prepare to Parent an Adopted Child

 The other non-book research you can do is to watch movies.
 (Why didn’t I mention that first, you are probably wondering.)
-There are a lot of great movies and documentaries about adoption, many of which deal honestly on the subject.
+There are a lot of great movies and documentaries about adoption, many of which deal honestly with the subject.
 These will help you prepare to parent and prepare for your own adoption journey.
 This is hardly a complete list, but some of the ones I have watched and enjoyed include:

 1. Instant Family – This is a recent movie and I loved it.
 I think the writers did a great job of portraying what adopting older children can really look like.
 I identified with so very much of the movie, often laughing in complete and utter sympathy.
 I also loved that the struggling parents continued to do their best to connect with their new children, even when it wasn’t easy.
-I think it should be required watching for all prospective adoptive parents.
+I think it should be required to watch for all prospective adoptive parents.

 2. Who are the DeBolts and Where Did They Get 19 Kids? – I’ll be dating myself here.
 This movie is old, like Henry Winkler and the 1970s old.
 I watched this as a child and became utterly fascinated with the family.
-In some way, I’m sure it spurred my desire for a large family and for my openness to special needs.
+In some way, I’m sure it spurred my desire for a large family and my openness to special needs.
 What I love most about it is how each of the children is presented as a human being and not just a special need, and the family just accepts them for who they are and makes life work.

 3. Daughter From DaNang – I watched this before we brought our first son home from Vietnam as a part of my own preparation.
 It follows the story of an adoptee who returns to Vietnam and finds her birth parents.
-This film highlights the incredibly complicated emotions that can surround a person with regard to both birth and adoptive parents and families.
+This film highlights the incredibly complicated emotions that can surround a person about both birth and adoptive parents and families.
 It is not an easy film to watch, but I’m glad I did so.

 4. Operation Babylift: The Lost Children of Vietnam – This is another rather difficult film to watch.
 Both because of the initial tragedy of children losing so much as a result of war, but then because of the outcomes for some of these children in their adoptive families.
 If anything, it will make you think about how you relate to your adopted child.
 Parts of it were extremely painful to watch.
 Watch it anyway if you can find it.